Behaviour

 • Wait

 This feels like doing nothing, and that's often the hardest part.
-You're not doing nothing.
-You're giving the nervous system space to come back down from a crisis state.
-You're choosing not to pour fuel on a fire.
+You're giving the nervous system space to come back down from a crisis state; you're choosing not to pour fuel on a fire.

 After the meltdown: co-regulate, then reconnect

 Repair comes later.
-When the child is genuinely calm, not five minutes after the meltdown but possibly hours later or even the next day, you can talk about what happened.
+When the child is genuinely calm, possibly hours later or the next day, you can talk about what happened.
 What was hard?
 What did they feel?
 What might help next time?
-This is where learning actually happens: in a calm brain with a trusted adult, not during a neurological crisis.
+Learning happens in a calm brain with a trusted adult, not during a neurological crisis.

 Before the meltdown: prevention through load reduction

-Prevention is mainly about reducing load and increasing predictability, not about "getting tougher."
+Prevention is about reducing load and increasing predictability.
 Evidence-based practices include antecedent-based interventions (changing the environment before the problem), functional behavioural assessment, and sensory accommodations.
 In daily life:

 • Predictable routines and visual supports reduce uncertainty